michaellanpart/structer/README.md

 structer
 ========
-The `structer` facilitates the loading of environment, and default values for a struct.
+Facilitates the loading of environment, and default values for a struct.
 The loading of these values happens in the order of `environment` variables first then `default` if empty.
 Data type defaults on struct properties if not strictly set will folow the associated data type.
 Configuration using the struct tag `default:"myvalue"` or `env:"environment property name"`.
 A `.env` file is required for environment variables to work.

 Reasons to use this library.
 - Supports almost all kind of types